How Companies Can Better Deliver Unexpected News

 Based on research by Jing Jin, Haiyang Li and Robert Hoskisson

-When to release the headline-breaking news and when to bury the lead
+When to release the headline-breaking news and when to bury it

 - Firms release news strategically based on market reactions to mergers and acquisitions.